About the Journal

-The Cuadernos de Administración journal is the official publication by the Universidad del Valle's Faculty of Administration Sciences.
-It is edited and published every 4 months and its main objective is the dissemination of research documents in the areas of administration and organizations, accounting, economics and international trade, marketing, and public policy.
-Since 1976, it has promoted research in its fields of study by publishing high quality papers and setting up a space of international visibility for authors.
+The Cuadernos de Administración journal is the official publication by the Universidad del Valle's Management Sciences Faculty.
+It is edited and published every 4 months.
+The journal publishes original papers and review and discussion articles in the areas of management and organizations, accounting, economics and international trade, marketing, and public policy.
+Since 1976, the journal aims to promote research in such fields of study by publishing high quality papers and setting up a space of international visibility for authors.

 The journal Cuadernos de Administración is a non-profit publication